 - Back pain

 This may involve one limb, a pair of limbs, certain regions of the body, or certain organs.
 It may worsen with time.

-In some ways, your insurance company may be your ally.
-They have certain obligations by law and contract that mean you have common interests.
+In some instances, your insurance company may be your ally.
+They have certain obligations required by law and contract, which means you have common interests.
 In other ways, your insurance company may be your adversary.
-An insurance company increases profit by paying less in claims, including your car accident claim.
-They may see your accident (and you) as a liability, and may make decisions that save them money, but may cost you.
-It is a conflict of interest that they will not acknowledge.
+An insurance company increases profit by paying less in claims, including claims involving vehicle accidents.
+They may see your auto accident (and you) as a liability and may make decisions that save them money.
+Unfortunately, this could end up negatively affecting you in the long run.

-An attorney is recommended any time you suffered an injury in a car accident that resulted in any amount of medical bills or lost wages.
-Since consulting an attorney about your car accident is free, it’s better to talk to one and be told you don’t need one than to not talk to one and suffer because you didn’t have representation.
+An attorney is recommended any time you suffered an injury in an auto accident that resulted in any incidence of medical bills or lost wages.
+Since consulting a Southern CA personal injury attorney about your accident case is free, it is better to consult with an experienced car accident lawyer and be told you do not need one than to not talk to one and suffer because you did not have representation.

 When your insurance company makes you an offer, it is based on an expectation of what they might have to pay for your accident.
-It is almost always at the lower end of what your accident is likely to cost in the long run, even if it seems like a lot based on what you have paid so far.
+It is almost always at the lower end of what your accident case is likely to cost in the long run, even if it seems substantial based on what you have paid out so far.

 You should contact an attorney about your car accident claim when:

-- You have been diagnosed with injuries and presented with a treatment plan
+- You have been diagnosed with injuries and have been presented with a treatment plan.

 - Traumatic brain injury